Remy & Papoose: Meet the Mackies: Series synopsis

-Overview and casting

 Remy & Papoose: Meet the Mackies chronicles Remy and Papoose as they prepare for the birth of their first child together.

 Remy and Papoose's family appear as supporting cast members in confessional interview segments throughout the series, including Papoose's children Shamele and Dejay, and Remy's son Jace.
 The season would also feature guest appearances from Remy's mother Amanda, Papoose's mother Irene, Remy's sisters Raemonique and Remeesha, Fat Joe, DJ Kay Slay and Remy and Papoose's Love & Hip Hop: New York co-stars Juju C., Yandy Smith, Maino, Safaree Samuels and Jaquáe.